uweb/uw-directory/README.md

   Extend or modify fields via ACF Pro using the field group `group_67ae559c84ef4`.

 - **Styling:**
-  Customize styles in `folklore.css`, or enqueue your own stylesheet for overrides.
+ Modify `folklore.scss` to change the look and feel, or enqueue your own stylesheet to override the defaults.
+After editing the styles, run npx gulp to rebuild the CSS before refreshing the browser.

 - **Scripts:**
   Custom JavaScript lives in `script.js`.
 You can extend or override functionality by enqueuing additional scripts.